GetRayo/rayo.js/readme.md

    * @param {object} res
    */
   const fn = (req, res) => {
-    // Your custom logic.
+    // Your logic.
   }
   ```
-  `Default:` Rayo will send a "Page not found." message with a `404` status code.
+  `Default:` Rayo will end the response with a "Page not found." message and a `404` status code.

 * `options.onError` _{function}_